LHarveyDev/homes-for-hounds/README.md

 #### User Feedback

-- I tested my website on friends, family, work colleagues and fellow students.
+I tested my website on friends, family, work colleagues and fellow students.

-- Initial feedback was that the 'Home' page contained too much text and was cluttered and unwelcoming.
+- Initial feedback was that the 'Home' page contained too much text and was cluttered and a bit intimidating.
+- Some of my images overlapped the text on smaller screen sizes.
+- My navigation menu did not collapse and was spread over two lines on mobile devices.

 #### Response to User Feedback

 - Based on this feedback I had a discussion with my mentor who also agreed there was too much text on the 'Home' page.
 We talked about adding another page to direct users to further information and adding more images to increase the visual experience.
 - I created a fourth page titled 'About Us'.
 The about us, articles and facts & figures section were moved here from the 'Home' page.
 The number of articles in the articles section were reduced.
 Three images were added to break up the text in to bite-size reads.
+Please refer to wireframe Home Page Updated.
-- I added Testimonial and How to Volunteer sections to the 'Home' page to increase user engagement
+- I added Testimonial and How to Volunteer sections to the 'Home' page to increase user engagement.
+- I added a collapsible nav bar using bootstrap which converts to a hamburger menu on smaller screens.

 ### Further Testing